-For most of the metrics, 2019 is the most recent year for which information is available on Jersey WaterCheck.
+For most of the metrics, 2020 is the most recent year for which information is available on Jersey WaterCheck.
 Drinking water and sewer system costs were developed using 2020 rate schedules.
-For a very small group of metrics, you can see historical data going back to 2015.
+For certain metrics, you can see historical data going back to 2015.